 Once you have the names selected, scroll back to the top and click Edit settings.

-From here, scroll down to Meeting policy and select IntelligentSpeakerUser, then click Apply at the bottom to apply the policy to the group of users.
+From here, scroll down to Meeting policy and select IntelligentSpeakerUsers, then click Apply at the bottom to apply the policy to the group of users.

 Digital voice profile

 At this point, all the work is done from the administrative side.
 Now it is up to end users to record their voice profiles.
 You (legally, at least in most countries) can’t force people to do this.
-Sadly. 😊 However, once people see the benefit of this, they may volunteer to do this, but I would be surprised if you ever get 100% end user buy in.
-Some people are too lazy to do it and some people value their biometric privacy too much.
+Sadly. 😊 However, once people see the benefit of this, they may volunteer to create a voice profile, but I would be surprised if you ever get 100% end user buy-in.
+Some people are too lazy to do it, and some people value their biometric privacy.

 Biometric Privacy with Intelligent Speaker

 What is the privacy story?
-Where is my recorded voice stored?
+Where is the recorded voice stored?
 Can anyone access it?
 Does it work cross-tenant?
 Those are all good questions and maybe I’ll answer two or three of those.

 First, your voiceprint is stored in the same region as your other data.
 If your tenant is scoped to only store data in a specific region, your voiceprint stays in that specific region.
-The voiceprint is encrypted at rest.5 “Voice data is stored in the Office 365 trusted compliance store”.6
+The voiceprint is encrypted at rest.6 "Voice data is stored in the Office 365 trusted compliance store".7

 “Voice data will be securely stored in the Office 365 Cloud, and users will retain control of their information, including the ability to delete it at any time.
 The capture of voice data can be turned on or off for each meeting.
 Additionally, admins have full control to turn on/off people identification through voice recognition feature across the organization.”[33]

-Admins can export the audio data[34] via Teams admin center.
-If you go to a user who has made a voice recording, you will see an option to download the biometric profile.
+End users can export their audio data[34] via the Teams client.
+If a user has made a voice recording, you will see an option to download the biometric profile.
 [35]

 Audio data can only be used within your tenant.
 This means if you or someone in your tenant hosts the meeting, then Intelligent Speaker features will work (if enabled).
 If you walk into a meeting room at another Office 365 tenant, your voice profile data will not be used and you will show up as “Speaker X” in the transcription.